 Bloggers all over the Internet including yours truly here have questioned about the strange booking of Daniel Bryan.
 Why is the WWE beating him after winning Money in the Bank?
 A new story on the WWE website suggests that it may be part of a bigger angle.

 WWE.com has an exclusive video interview with Daniel Bryan.
 Bryan is interviewed immediately after his match with Sin Cara from Friday Night SmackDown.
 Bryan goes off on Sin Cara in the video and questions whether they were both in on his controversial loss.
 The interviewer than asks Bryan if he is cursed since winning Money in the Bank where a frustrated Bryan goes off and says that the WWE hasn’t lived up to their word.
-He also says that he will live up to his and ..click here to read more
+He also says that he will live ..click here to read more

 Bryan Danielson, Daniel Bryan, Sin Cara, WWE Money In The Bank, wwe smackdown

 While the summer of Punk may have been sunny for CM Punk fans and Internet message boards, it was more of a disappointing season at the box office.
 The WWE SummerSlam 2011 buyrate is in and let’s just say that the numbers aren’t too kind to CM Punk as a top guy.

 Perception isn’t always reality in professional wrestling and it has never been more evident than this past summer.
 There was more buzz following CM Punk’s RAW Roulette promo than just about anything sans The Rock returning this year.
 Yet those seven days of buzz was not significant of overall WWE fan interest.
 Now that the dust has settled, it is fairly apparent that you need a lot more than one week of shock value to sell an angle to the mass WWE audience.

 Mike Johnson has the numbers ..click here to read more